udaykiran4383/easyocr/README.md

 2. **Evolved** into custom model training with IIIT5K dataset
 3. **Optimized** for performance with 16.7x speed improvement
 4. **Analyzed** with comprehensive comparison tools
+5. **Implemented** local model weights for offline capability
-5. **Documented** with detailed README and examples
+6. **Documented** with detailed README and examples

 The final result is a production-ready OCR system that combines the best of EasyOCR's detection capabilities with custom model speed and accuracy, complete with comprehensive analysis and reporting tools.
+The system now supports offline deployment using local trained model weights.

 **Ready for production use! 🚀**